sheetal-ahuja/PII-Detection-Redaction-System-/README.md

 ## 📄 License

-This project is built with Lovable and follows standard web development practices.
+This project follows standard web development practices and modern React patterns.

 ## 🆘 Support

 For issues and questions:
-- Check the Lovable documentation: https://docs.lovable.dev/
+- Check the project documentation
-- Join the Lovable Discord community
 - Review console logs for debugging information
+- Open an issue in the project repository

 ---

-Built with ❤️ using Lovable, React, and modern web technologies.
+Built with ❤️ using React, TypeScript, and modern web technologies.